hongweiwang/NDNSummarizer/README.md

 Download ndnx-0.3 from the website http://named-data.net/download/.

 On each machine using NDNx, we need to start the NDNx server.
-Go to ndnx-0.3/bin, type:
+Go to ndnx-0.3/bin, run:
 ```
 ./ndndstart
 ```

-If you would like to run it on separate machines, you also need to configure the IP address with:
+If you would like to run it on separate machines, you also need to configure the IP address:
 ```
 ./ndndc add ndn:/summary/ [other machine IP]
 ```

-To stop the server:
+To stop the NDNx server:
 ```
 ./ndndstop
 ```

-#### Start Server
+#### Start NDNSummarizer Server
 ```
 cd Server/
 ./startserver